-In the previous extract Józef wrote, “it is difficult to describe what happened” as they faced yet another obstacle, this time in the form of a bridge on the point of collapse, but a little later he went on to describe the situation in more detail
+Just prior to the following extract Józef wrote, “it is difficult to describe what happened” as they faced yet another obstacle, this time in the form of a bridge on the point of collapse.
+Here he goes on to describe the situation in more detail.

 What went on there, what we saw, gave the impression that we couldn’t win the war with such a poor level of organisation.

 In short it looked like this: after the news went round the supply column about the approaching Germans, a huge column of carts bore down at high speed from the Koszyce direction.
 The wagons rushed ahead, smashing headlong into each other, hurling along two, three, four and five abreast on a road of barely six metres width.
 The more the wagons pushed, the more impossible it was to get them across the bridge.

 So many screams and shouts could be heard and there were civilians here as well as the army carts.
 Meagre wagons were harnessed to skinny, emaciated horses (the better ones having been requisitioned by the army), or often dragged only by people.
 They were crammed with quilts and livestock together with children, grandmothers and old people.
 Every officer and non-commissioned officer and even the drivers of the carts, considered it their duty to shout at the blameless civilians to go away and wait… the army had priority.

 Carts ended up in the ditch, people and horses were trampled.
 There was such terrible pandemonium that it was unbearable.
 And then a more senior, important military man approached from behind and forced his car into the already tight space.
 He was pushing carts and displacing them into the ditches with curses, threatening with a revolver and even firing shots.
 I don’t know how long this all went on for, but as the sun was going down below the horizon I managed to cross the bridge.